dotnet/csharpstandard/standard/expressions.md

 ### §stack-allocation Stack allocation

-A stack allocation initializer allocates a block of memory from the call stack.
+A stack allocation initializer is a *local_variable_initializer* (§9.2.8) that allocates a block of memory from the call stack.

 ```ANTLR
 stackalloc_initializer